Latest News:

 What did San Anselmo look like 100 years ago?
 Where did the Miwok Indians live?
 How did the railroad put San Anselmo on the map?
 Find out the answers to these questions and more at this museum.
 Check out the Children’s Corner, with San Anselmo-themed coloring books.

-2. Conquer a castle and pet a dinosaur at Millennium Playground.
+2. Conquer a castle and pet a dinosaur at Millennium Playground

 From Sir Francis Drake Blvd., turn east on San Francisco Blvd., then right on Veterans Pl. to access the parking lot.